 Computer Requirements: Access to MU Online, Modified MasteringPhysics (MMP), and a @marshall.edu email are all required.
 You are expected to check all three frequently.
-MMP is for weekly Online Homework (register MMP with your access code, follow the provided instructions).
-I use MU Online to distribute notes from my lectures, supplementary material, and class performance information; sign in at www.marshall.edu in the upper right corner using your unique MU username and password.
-I also send notices to your Marshall e-mail account.
+MMP is for weekly Online Homework (register your MMP, follow the provided instructions on the handout).
+I use MU Online to distribute lecture notes, supplementary material, and class performance information; sign in at www.marshall.edu in the upper right corner using your unique MU username and password.
+I also send notices to your Marshall e-mail account and I use Notifications in Blackboard.
 All electronic course communication must be through your Marshall email account (not gmail, yahoo, etc.).
-Check that your system meets the requirements for MMP: http://www.pearsonmylabandmastering.com/northamerica/students/mm-support/system-requirements/index.html